-The International Ecocity Standards (IES) initiative seeks to provide an innovative vision for an ecologically restorative human civilization as well as a practical methodology for assessing and guiding progress towards the goal.
+The Ecocity Framework & Standards (EFS) initiative seeks to provide an innovative vision for an ecologically restorative human civilization as well as a practical methodology for assessing and guiding progress towards the goal.

 Why Ecocity Standards?

 Cities and towns around the world are interested in the ecocity model.
 However, there is enormous diversity in how ecocities are built, including the level of performance that existing initiatives achieve.
 This concern with accountability, meaning the ability to achieve ecocity objectives for reducing human impact on the earth while simultaneously advancing socially just and livable human habitats, served as the impetus for development of these standards.
 The goal of the IEFS is to provide support and criteria by which cities can adopt measures that would enable them to successfully move toward becoming ecocities while simultaneously driving innovation and improvement in urban performance measurement and management.